raspberrypilearning/project-showcase-cc/en/step_11.md

 ![screenshot](images/scratch-iframe.png)

-One you have completed the Plenary for this module, start another module and learn something completely new.

 --- /challenge ---

 ![progress bar](images/h1-6.png)

-Click on the 'Click me' button to try the next project:
+Click on the 'Click me' button to complete the Plenary for this module.
+Then start another module and learn something completely new.

 <a href="hhttps://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">